 Review students' essays to see real examples of what is expected at a UK university.

-Try using the Turnitin - Essay checking tool in Study Direct to help improve your referencing.
+Try using the Turnitin - Originality Reports tool in Study Direct to check your draft assignments for any text matches.

 Getting ahead as an international student - A study guide written by Dave Burnapp (2009) published by Open University Press.

 Prepare for Success A website especially designed to help international students prepare for study in the UK.